Care Home Neglect

-When placing a family member into a care home or nursing home, you should feel confident and reassured that your loved ones are looked after with kindness, respect and given the best possible care.
+When a family member or loved one goes into a care home or nursing home, you should feel confident and reassured that they’re being looked after with respect, kindness and given the best possible care.
 In most cases, nursing and care homes do respect the human rights of the people they look after.

 - Pressure ulcers

-With advances in technology and simple measures such as regular repositioning, 95% of pressure ulcers are avoidable.
+- With advances in technology and simple measures such as regular repositioning, 95% of pressure ulcers are considered to be avoidable.
 If your loved one is suffering from a pressure ulcer, it is very likely to be the result of negligent care.

 - Malnourishment and dehydration